zjx20/socks-cli/README.md

 	remote: Compressing objects: 100% (372/372), done.
 	Receiving objects 2.0% (1/213208), 620.00 KiB | 121.00 KiB/s
 	...

+	# Check your external IP!
+	$ curl ipinfo.io
+	...
 	```

-4. Optionally, you can call `source socks-cli/deactivate` to deactivate `socks-cli`.
+4. Optionally, you can invoke `source socks-cli/deactivate` to deactivate `socks-cli`.

 For more details, please see [socksproxyenv.sample](socksproxyenv.sample).